databrickslabs/mosaic/docs/source/api/rasterio-gdal-udfs.rst

 UDF example for computing NDVI
 #############################################

-In this example we will show how to compute NDVI for a tile file.
+In this example we will show how to compute NDVI for a raster file.
 NDVI is a common index used to assess vegetation health.
 It is computed as follows: ndvi = (nir - red) / (nir + red).
-NDVI output is a single band tile file with values in the range [-1, 1].
+NDVI output is a single band raster file with values in the range [-1, 1].
-We will show how to return a tile object as a result of a UDF.
+We will show how to return a raster object as a result of a UDF.

-Firstly we will create a spark DataFrame from a directory of tile files.
+Firstly we will create a spark DataFrame from a directory of raster files.

 .. code-block:: python

-    df = spark.read.format("gdal").load("dbfs:/path/to/tile/files").repartition(400)
+    df = spark.read.format("gdal").load("dbfs:/path/to/raster/files").repartition(400)
     df.show()
     +-----------------------------------------------------------+------------------------------+-----------+---------------------+-------+-------+-----------+----------------------+-------------+-------+---------------------------------------------------------------------------------------------------------------+
     |                                                      path |             modificationTime |    length |                uuid | ySize | xSize | bandCount |             metadata | subdatasets |  srid |                                                                                                          tile |